 - The cord is made of durable plastic

-- The yarn glides over the needles and cable.
+- The thread glides easily over the needles and cable.

-- People with big hands may struggle to use these needles
+- Those with big hands may struggle to use these needles

-- Knitting with these can be a bit of a challenge
+- Knitting with these can be a challenge

-- The short tips might be a bit difficult for some people to use
+- The short tips might be difficult for some to use

 Addi EasyKnit Needles